 If there are questions about the training program, please forward emails to email@example.com.

 Our fees for services are set in accordance with our not-for-profit structure.
 In some cases, we offer a sliding scale for individuals with a demonstrated financial need.
 Payment is expected at time of service unless you arrange in advance to bill insurance or set up a billing plan.

 Please contact our office to help you determine how your insurance coverage may apply.
 We are in network for Medicare and some Blue Cross/Blue Shield plans, and bill out-of-network for others.
 You are responsible for all fees not covered by Insurance or Medicare including co-payments.

 Please arrive early and check in at the front office to complete the intake documents and be shown to your appointment.

-Allan Schnarr, MDiv, PhD, is a practicing psychotherapist and retreat facilitator and has been the director of Claret Center’s psychotherapy practicum since 1985.
+Allan Schnarr, MDiv, PhD, is a practicing psychotherapist and retreat facilitator and was the director of Claret Center’s psychotherapy practicum from 1985 – 2019.
 More about Allan

 Mary Worden, PsyD, is a licensed clinical psychologist and is the past Director for the Psychotherapy Training Program at Claret Center.
 Mary earned her Doctorate of Psychology at the Chicago School of Professional Psychology and holds a Bachelors of Arts in Social Work from Ball State University in Indiana.
 More about Mary